DARSakthi/DARSakthi.github.io/index.markdown

 Email: dalton.sakthivadivel@verses.ai

 I am currently a visitor at the [CUNY Graduate Centre](https://www.gc.cuny.edu) under the Einstein Chair professorship in [mathematics](https://www.gc.cuny.edu/mathematics).
 I am also the lead researcher in the theory group at the [VERSES Research Lab](https://darsakthi.github.io/verses-lab/).
-I am on leave from Stony Brook University.
-Previously, I was at MIT.
+Previously, I have been at Stony Brook University and MIT.

 For a summary of my current research, see [this page (/research)](https://darsakthi.github.io/research).
 I am broadly interested in topology and how it threads through different areas of algebra and analysis.
 I am often motivated by objects or questions in mathematical and statistical physics.
 I am particularly interested in probability theory and its applications.